AndiDog/bootstrap-mobile-app-mvc-skeleton/README.md

 site of Brunch](http://brunch.io).

 ## License
 [Public domain](http://creativecommons.org/publicdomain/zero/1.0/) – use it however you want.
+Exceptions are files that explicitly state (or are obviously under) another license.

 ## Overview